shalu5aug/relax_challenge/README.md

-Relax Challenge:
-In this project I have investigated which factors are most important in determining user adoption.
+## Case Study  : In this notebook,  I have investigated which factors are most important in determining future user adoption for a product.
+Criteria for Defining an "adopted user" is who has logged into the product on three separate days in at least one seven day period.

+### The data is available as two attached CSV files:
+1. User table takehome_users.csv with data on 12,000 users who signed up for the product in the last two years.

+   This table includes:

+   a.  name: the user's name

+   b.  object_id: the user's id

+   c.  email: email address

+   d. creation_source: how their account was created.
+This takes on one
+      of 5 values:

+      ○ PERSONAL_PROJECTS: invited to join another user's personal workspace

+      ○ GUEST_INVITE: invited to an organization as a guest (limited permissions)

+      ○ ORG_INVITE: invited to an organization (as a full member)

+      ○ SIGNUP: signed up via the website

+      ○ SIGNUP_GOOGLE_AUTH: signed up using Google
+        Authentication (using a Google email account for their login id)

+   e. creation_time: when they created their account

+   f. last_session_creation_time: unix timestamp of last login

+   g. opted_in_to_mailing_list: whether they have opted into receiving
+      marketing emails

+   h. enabled_for_marketing_drip: whether they are on the regular
+    marketing email drip

+   i. org_id: the organization (group of users) they belong to

+   j. invited_by_user_id: which user invited them to join (if applicable).

+2. takehome_user_engagement.csv  that has a row for each day that a user logged into the product.

-Dataset: the dataset contains information about 8,823 users among which 1,656 are adopted users.
+the dataset contains information about 8,823 users among which 1,656 are adopted users.

 As per the analysis I found that the most important feature in determining user adoption is “total login time” i.e history of user the time from user signed up and user last login time.